 “What struck me the most is that we have these ideas about feminism in the last century […] We think of prominent white middle-class women, but the movement was so much more diverse than that.
 And there were so many struggles within the struggle, women who were trying to focus on intersectional issues.”

 While writing her stories, Lalonde spoke to several women who devoted their lives to the feminist cause.
 “They were all working on so many fronts, towards progress.
 It’s so impressive […] What also struck me was the incredible networking abilities of these women.
 In an age where there wasn’t the networking technology that we have now […] To see the work and labour involved, they were writing letters and putting up pamphlets, organizing marches, all those labour-intensive ways to bring people together.
 They were so connected!
 These women really knew how to create networks and to make them work together towards change.
 It’s so inspiring!”

-Working on her second story, about women in non-traditional career paths, Lalonde had the opportunity to speak with Monique Frize, the first woman to graduate with an engineering degree from the University of Ottawa.
+Working on her second story, , Lalonde had the opportunity to speak with Monique Frize, the first woman to graduate with an engineering degree from the University of Ottawa.
 Frize shared a lot of wisdom that is applicable to young women now.
 “It’s so important to hear what these women, who were pioneers, have to say.
 Although the context is different, there are still obstacles for women in science and tech.”